The Archive.

 I don't think we played well.
 I think it was getting good; it was starting to get good; we were getting used to the sound of it, and the feeling of it, and the people were starting to get enthusiastic.
 The way I feel, it was our function in that festival to loosen the audience somewhat, so everybody who followed had a good audience.
 When we came on it was kinda like, we didn't know them and they didn't know us.
 But anyway, I didn't feel that we played well, I really didn't.
 In a festival situation its kinda hard to get lt on.
 You can't compete with the outdoors.

-Grateful Dead at Hollywood
+Grateful Dead at the Hollywood Music Festival 1970

 Grateful Dead Hollywood Pt 1